 An extension for a town in Austria – home to a magnificent Hapsburg palace – adjoins the traditional linear center formed along the town high street.
-Located on a sloping site, the project seeks to reinforce movement perpendicular to the main street in order to move closely integrate the town and its extension.
+Located on a sloping site, the project seeks to reinforce movement perpendicular to the main street in order to more closely integrate the town and its extension.
 The main building type is a low-rise loft building, predominantly residential but also holding the possibility of housing small commercial activities, including telecommuting, and a limited amount of retail.
-Community facilities – meeting rooms, child-care facilities, medical of ces, etc. – are also provided within the format of the loft typology.
+Community facilities – meeting rooms, child-care facilities, medical offices, etc. – are also provided within the format of the loft typology.
 Site organization is designed to create extensive car-free zones for leisure and play and to take advantage of southern exposures and views.

 Credits: Michael Sorkin, Andrei Vovk